-Virtual reality games: Games like Google Cardboard or Occulus Rift, add another dimension to gaming which allow the gamer to immerse themselves into what feels like a real-life experience by stimulating their hearing or vision.
+Virtual reality games: Devices such as Google Cardboard or Occulus Rift add another dimension to gaming which allows users to immerse themselves into what feels like a real-life experience by stimulating their hearing or vision.
 Typically, a gamer will need to wear a headset to experience virtual reality games.

-Augmented reality games: These types of games are also becoming increasingly popular, with games like Pokemon Go bringing people out of their house and into the streets, while still managing to continue to play games.
+Augmented reality games: These types of games are also becoming increasingly popular, with games like Pokemon Go making the environment around us part of the gaming experience.
 Augmented reality games work by layering computer-generated enhancements on top of an existing reality to allow gamers to interact with it.
-Gamers will ‘see’ things that they understand are not real, but will help them continue to play the game.
+Gamers will ‘see’ things that they understand are not real, but will be incoporated into the game.

 Things to know about gaming:

-- Just like offline games, these games and apps can have educational benefits, and be used, for example, to develop problem-solving and team working skills and understanding.
+- Just like offline games, these games and apps can have educational benefits, and be used, for example, to develop problem-solving, team-working skills and understanding.

-- Traditionally, games could be bought from shops, often in the form of a disc for use on a PC or console.
-Increasingly games are now downloaded online.
+- Traditionally, games were bought from shops, often in the form of a disc for use on a PC or console.
+Increasingly games are now purchased and downloaded online.

 - Games are played on many platforms, with those bought in shops often having an online component to them.
 Internet connectivity in a game adds a new opportunity for gamers as it allows players to find and play against, or with, other players from around the world (in a multi-player game).

-- Multi-player games allow someone to chat to and play against a player they may or may not know, perhaps who is in another country.
+- Multi-player games allow someone to chat to and play against a player they may or may not know.
 This has many advantages, but can also present issues, such as when young people are playing against others who are in a different time zone to them, it can put pressure on them to stay up late.
 Furthermore, these people can be strangers and when chatting and playing with them, it is important not to reveal personal information and to talk only about the game.